James B. Craig: Yacht racing

 In 1916, Craig was appointed fleet captain of the Detroit Boat Club.
 Craig was described as an "ardent skipper" who won several races in the "catboat" class.

 Service in World War I

 In March 1917, Craig was hired to succeed T. T. McConnell as the athletic director of the University of Arkansas.
 However, on account of Craig’s desire to go into the Army during World War I, the University released him from the contract.
 Craig served for two years as a first lieutenant in the 315th F.A., 80th Division, of the American Expeditionary Force, including 13 months of service in Europe.

 Around Thanksgiving in 1917, seven games were played between inter-service, inter-camp and Western Conference teams.
 The proceeds were donated to soldier funds.
-Craig played for the Fort Sheridan team that also included former Michigan stars Albert Benbrook and Ernest Allmendinger.
+Craig played for the Fort Sheridan team which also included former Michigan stars Albert Benbrook and Ernest Allmendinger.
 The Fort Sheridan team played the Great Lakes team on Thanksgiving Day on Stagg Field in Chicago.